 www.redtruckbakery.com

-Nationally recognized as one of the best small town bakeries in the country, Red Truck Rural Bakery is also a smart choice for breakfast and lunch.
-Literally located across Main Street from Field & Main, the bakery is known to have a line out the door, especially on weekends.
-However, with gourmet cakes (from $26) and pies, fresh coffee and other treats, the wait is well worth the effort.
-Red Truck Rural Bakery was founded by Brian Noyes, a former art director of The Washington Post and Smithsonian Magazine and student at the CIA in Hyde Park and L’Academie de Cuisine in Gaithersburg, Maryland.
+Nationally recognized as one of the best small-town bakeries in the country, Red Truck Rural Bakery is also a smart choice for breakfast and lunch.
+Located across Main Street from Field & Main, the bakery is known to have a line out the door, especially on weekends.
+However, the wait is well worth the effort with gourmet cakes (from $26) and pies, fresh coffee, and other treats.
+Red Truck Rural Bakery was founded by Brian Noyes, a former art director of The Washington Post and Smithsonian Magazine, a student at the CIA in Hyde Park, and L’Academie de Cuisine in Gaithersburg, Maryland.

 Related: The Clifton Luxury Boutique In Charlottesville